GuideAgor MCP Server

 Key Ideas

-• Remote access when needed: External agents can connect over HTTP to orchestrate Agor, creating boards, worktrees, or even new user accounts.
+• Remote access: External agents and dashboards can connect over HTTP to drive Agor (create boards, worktrees, or even invite new users).

-MCP is enabled by default—no extra servers to run—and every session already has credentials injected.
+MCP is enabled by default and every session already has credentials injected — no setup required for in-Agor agents.

 Capabilities At a Glance